Acute Inflammatory Response- Causes, Clinical Significance, Phases, Diagnosis, Treatment and Prevention

 • Functio Laesa - This causes loss of function.

-What Are the Common Causes of Inflammation?
+What Are the Causes of Acute Inflammatory Response?

-• Exogenous Agents: Consists of microbial agents and non-microbial agents.
+1. Exogenous Agents: Consists of microbial agents and non-microbial agents.

 • Microbial Agents: Include pathogen-associated molecular patterns.
-These consist of microorganisms, and virulent agents, which trigger the inflammatory response.
+These consist of microorganisms and virulent agents, which trigger the inflammatory response.

-• Endogenous Agents: Include signals released by the dead, damaged, malfunctioned, or stressed tissue.
+2. Endogenous Agents: Include signals released by the dead, damaged, malfunctioned, or stressed tissue.

-The causes can also be classified as
+The causes can also be classified as:

 • Infectious: Agents include bacteria, viruses, and other microorganisms.